 As annoyed as I was to have spent all that money only to not become a developer, the experience did help me.
 I was able to parlay the experience into getting a job as a technical writer for a company that knew of me through my group’s winning presentation at code school.

 That place was a messy startup, a “total shit show,” is the way most of us who worked there described it.
 The company began sinking into more and more of a mess and showed signs of going under.
 I had nothing to lose so I put together a proposal asking to work from home.
 Just as it was on the verge of getting approved, the parent company stepped in and changed a lot of the rules — one of them being, no more working from home.

 Hitting what I thought was rock bottom

 I quit on a Wednesday, packed up my stuff and drove 18 hours back to Ohio.
 Yep, that’s how bad things had officially gotten.
 I left the beach and moved back to Ohio for a bit — a major blow to the “dream life” I was trying to build.

 I decided there was only one way to get where I wanted to go — and that was to do what everyone had told me was impossible — to make the jump to remote work directly.
-If I was ever going to live the life I dreamed of, remote work was crucial so I spent my days scanning the internet, looking on remote job boards, and spending hours on detailed applications — often just to get a rejection a few days later.
+If I was ever going to live the life I dreamed of, finding remote work was crucial.
+I spent my days scanning the internet, looking on remote job boards, and spending hours on detailed applications — often just to get a rejection a few days later.
 It was soul-crushing, depressing, and every day was a seesaw between, “I can do this,” and, “I should just give up now.”